Golden Hour: When Light Becomes Love

 When It Happens

-Spring brings golden light from 7:00-8:30 AM and 7:30-9:00 PM, while summer shifts it to 6:30-8:00 AM and 8:30-10:00 PM.
-In autumn, catch it from 7:30-9:00 AM and 6:30-8:00 PM, and in winter from 8:00-9:30 AM and 5:30-7:00 PM.
-But don't trust clocks—trust light.
-Arrive early, stay late, and watch how it changes, for that is the real magic.
+In spring, the light comes from 7:00 to 8:30 AM and from 7:30 to 9:00 PM, while in summer—from 6:30 to 8:00 AM and from 8:30 to 10:00 PM.
+In autumn, catch it from 7:30 to 9:00 AM and from 6:30 to 8:00 PM, and in winter—from 8:00 to 9:30 AM and from 5:30 to 7:00 PM.
+But don't trust the clocks—trust the light.
+Arrive early, stay late, and watch how it changes, for therein lies the real magic.

-Where to Chase It
+Where to Look for It

 How It Works

-The Technical Part (Keep It Simple)
+The Technical Part (Simply)

 What Changes